To get the latest and most quality design resources!

 Thank you for your support!

 "If your business is not on the internet, then your business will be out of business."
 Bill Gates said that more than two decades ago.
 Today there are more than 644 million active websites on the Internet (according to Netcraft) and web designers became a central part of any company’s marketing strategy.
-This all put web designer in high demand.
+This all put web designers in high demand.

 If you want to become a web designer, but you have no idea where to start, this guide is for you.
 Below you’ll find a step-by-step guide which helps you understand the essential knowledge and skills you’ll need to build a successful career in web design.